-But these events can also be dull.
+But these events, when virtual, can also be dull.

 Ask anyone to describe a poor investor day and they will use words like ‘boring’, ‘inward-looking’, ‘irrelevant’, ‘laboured’, ‘lengthy’, ‘perfunctory’, and ‘death by PowerPoint’.

-That’s a real pity, because a well-run investor day can make a difference to investors and analysts and therefore to your share price, bond price or likelihood of re-investing.
+That’s a real pity, because a well-run virtual investor day can make a difference to investors and analysts and therefore to your share price, bond price or likelihood of re-investing.

 If you ask investors to describe good investor days, you will hear words like: ‘interesting’, ‘useful’, ‘valuable’, ‘reassuring’, ‘insightful’, ‘helpful’, ‘inspiring’ and ‘fascinating’.

-Our team at BBA have identified seven ways you can improve your next investor day.
+Based on 10 years advising companies and funds, our team at BBA have identified seven ways you can improve your next investor day.

 There is always a temptation to lecture investors – update them, inform them, tell them.

 In this way, you can improve investor perceptions, feelings and confidence in your business.
+For example, stories, examples,

 Your investor or analyst will come to your meeting with a job to do: report back.